How to Get a Service Dog for Anxiety

 Anxiety as a Disability

-According to the Americans with Disability Act (ADA), a person with a disability meets one or more of the following criteria:
+According to the Americans with Disability Act (ADA), a person with anxiety can be considered to have a disability if their condition “severely impacts the ability to perform one or more major life activities.”

 How to make my dog a service dog (infographic) - Service Dog Certifications